junxit/us-congress-bills-114/metadata.md

 - 2015-09-21 — Senate amendment agreed to: Amendment SA 2668 agreed to in Senate by Unanimous Consent.
 - 2015-09-21 — Senate amendment proposed (on the floor): Amendment SA 2668 proposed by Senator Lankford for Senator Vitter.(consideration: CR S6851; text: CR S6851)
 - 2015-09-21 — Senate amendment submitted
+- 2015-09-22 — Message on Senate action sent to the House.
+- 2015-09-22 — Received in the House.
+- 2015-09-22 — Referred to the House Committee on Oversight and Government Reform.